MARBLER: An Open Platform for Standardized Evaluation of Multi-Robot Reinforcement Learning Algorithms: Related Work

 \subsection{The Robotarium}

 The Robotarium\cite{robotarium} is a remotely accessible multi-robot laboratory developed by Georgia Tech.
 It features a 12ft x 14ft testbed, 8 Vicon motion-capture cameras and allows up to 20 GRITSBots~\cite{grits} to operate at once.
-The Robotarium has inbuilt control barrier certificates (CBF)~\cite{barrier} which provide a provable guarantee of online collision avoidance for the robots, by ensuring a minimum inter-robot distance.
-Control commands that don't satisfy constraints are updated with minimum possible deviation before execution, by a quadratic-program based controller.
-Hence, the policies learned in environments utilizing CBFs will have to adapt to these actuator constraints which makes the platform more realistic and allows policies to be run on real robots.
-The Robotarium also provides a Python simulator that closely resembles how the robots will act in the real Robotarium.
-Once programs are working in simulation, the Robotarium has a publicly accessible website where anyone in the world can upload their programs for them to then be run in the real Robotarium on real robots.
+The Robotarium has optional inbuilt control barrier functions (CBFs)~\cite{barrier} which provide a provable guarantee of online collision avoidance for the robots.
+The Robotarium also provides a Python simulator that closely resembles the real Robotarium.
+Once programs are working in simulation, the Robotarium has a publicly accessible website where anyone in the world can upload their programs for them to be run in the real Robotarium on real robots.